Jack-C-Lloyd/dimensions/README.md

 The Mars Orbiter had a specific impulse of `3041 N.s/kg`.
 Convert this into a value using the US unit `lbf.s/lb`, saving $327 million and a lot of red faces.
 What happens if you try to convert to an incompatible unit, such as `lbf.s`?

+# Question that relates to the assignment!

+This dimensions library relies heavily on *parametric polymorphism*.
+This is what makes it possible to parametrise one type with another and allows us to write code that works with types like, say, `Amount<T>`, where `T` is a type representing any quantity.
+How would you design a dimensions library like this one in an object-oriented language that lacks parametric polymorphism?
+What would be the drawbacks?

 [1] https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-391.pdf